 CBD oil and dogs

-When you think of CBD oil, you probably haven’t thought that it could offer anything for dogs – but it turns out that CBD shows a lot of potential as a treatment for multiple canine health disorders.
+When you think of CBD oil, you probably haven’t thought that it could offer anything for dogs – but it turns out that CBD shows a lot of potential as a possible treatment for multiple canine health disorders.

 Here are the ways that CBD for dogs can be used.

-One area where CBD oil could help your dog is by reducing inflammation.
+One area where CBD oil could help your dog is by possibly reducing inflammation.
 Inflammatory conditions can leave your dog with a reduced range of motion, in pain, and struggling to participate in their regular activities.

 Canine diseases that are caused by inflammation include inflammatory bowel disease, osteoarthritis, and dermatitis.

-CBD has demonstrated a significant ability to reduce inflammation and possibly help your dog with their inflammatory disorder.
+CBD has demonstrated a significant possible ability to reduce inflammation and possibly help your dog with their inflammatory disorder.